Strift/awesome-esports/README.md

 Esports (also known as electronic sports, or e-sports) is a form of competition using video games.
 It often takes the form of organized, multiplayer video game competitions, particularly between professional players, individually or as teams.

+Unmaintained projects only relevant for research or educational purposes are now [archived](ARCHIVE.md).

 ## Contents

 - [Libraries](#libraries)